dragonfire535/xiao/README.md

 * **my-collection-grows:** Sends a "My collection grows richer" Nekopara meme with the text of your choice.
 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.
+* **panik-kalm-panik:** Sends a "Panik, Kalm, Panik" meme with the text of your choice.
 * **phoebe-teaching-joey:** Sends a "Phoebe Teaching Joey" meme with text of your choice.
 * **pills:** Sends a "Hard to Swallow Pills" meme with the text of your choice.
 * **plankton-plan:** Sends a Plankton's Plan meme with steps of your choice.